 Waterfowl who wannabe predators:

 Last spring we saw a goose that was roosting on a cleanly topped tree trunk probably 20 feet above Mission Creek.
 Her mate (it had to be a female, right?
 It was during breeding season when all kinds of new ideas float in the air….) stood in the creek below, looking up as if to say, “So that’s it?
 You’ve left me for ‘a room with a view’?”
-Well, unfortunately, I wasn’t able to capture that situation (we saw it there a couple of times over several days), this year we’ve something similar again, several times in various places with different geese and a female Mallard.
+Well, unfortunately, I wasn’t able to capture that situation (we saw it there a couple of times over several days), this year we’ve encountered similar phenomena again, several times in various places with different geese and a female Mallard.

 April 13, 2017: